ActiveBrainAtlas/MouseBrainAtlas_dev/doc/running_scripts/demo_compute_patch_features.md

 ### Summary
 For the sake of generalization the following substitutions will be used.
-- STACK = the name of the current brain stack, ex: 'MD662',
+- `STACK` = the name of the current brain stack, ex: 'MD662',
-- SLICE = the name of the current slice, this is typically long, ex: 'MD662&661-F86-2017.06.06-14.56.48_MD661_2_0257'
+- `SLICE` = the name of the current slice, this is typically long, ex: 'MD662&661-F86-2017.06.06-14.56.48_MD661_2_0257'
-- ANCHOR = a particular SLICE, all other slices are aligned to this ANCHOR
+- `ANCHOR` = a particular SLICE, all other slices are aligned to this ANCHOR

-This particular version of the script only computes features for two files, I will denote them specially.
+This particular version of the script only computes features for two slices, I will denote them specially as `SLICECF`.
 For these files you only need the slices you need to compute features for.
-For the previous SLICE, all files in the STACK must be included no matter what.
+For the previously defined `SLICE`, all files in the `STACK` must be included no matter what.
-- SLICECF = the slice you are computing features for.
+- `SLICECF` = the slice you are computing features for.
 Stands for Slice Compute Features

 #### INPUTS: